Compulsory Voting in Australia

 What Is Compulsory Voting Like in Australia?

-In Australia, if you do not register to vote or go to the polls if you are eighteen years old and older there is a chance that you might receive a fine.
-The fine itself is pretty minuscule (anywhere between about $15 to $55 USD); however, it is enough to encourage voters to go out and participate in the election.
-With that said, if you do not vote you do not automatically receive a fine.
-Voters are given the opportunity to appeal a fine and explain why they were unable to participate in the election.
+In Australia, if you're 18 years or older and don't register to vote or go to the polls, you may face a fine.
+Although the fine is relatively small (ranging from $15 to $55 USD), it’s enough to motivate voters to participate in elections.
+However, if you don't vote, you won't automatically receive a fine.
+Voters have the option to appeal and explain why they couldn't participate in the election.

 In recent years, there has been a rise seen in informal spoiled ballots.
 This is when a ballot is submitted into the polls and is either blank or filled out incorrectly and cannot be counted in the final tally.
 As well, there are also some ballots that are a donkey vote.
 A donkey vote is when a voter lists their preferences in the order of appearance.
 Donkey votes still count towards the results of an election.